kctrey/wxcadm/docs/wxcadm.md

     :   Get the Hunt Groups for an Organization.
 Also stores them in the Org.hunt_groups attribute.
         Returns:
             list[HuntGroup]: List of HuntGroup instances for the Organization

+    `get_license_name(self, license_id: str)`
+    :   Gets the name of a license by its ID
+        Args:
+            license_id (str): The License ID
+        Returns:
+            str: The License name.
+None if not found.

     `get_locations(self)`
     :   Get the Locations for the Organization.
 Also stores them in the Org.locations attribute.